lucknotlove/psychick/README.txt

-                          Twitter Demographics Predictor
+                          Twitter Demographics Estimator

   What is it?
   -----------

-  The Twitter Demographics Predictor is a Flask application that predicts the user’s gender, age range and pet words when a valid Twitter handle is given.
+  The Twitter Demographics Estimator  is a Flask application that predicts the user’s gender, age range and pet words when a valid Twitter handle is given.

   Installation
   ------------